 Fluvial erosion hazard (FEH) zones are areas along rivers and streams that are susceptible to bank erosion caused by flash flooding.
 Any area within a mapped FEH zone is considered susceptible to bank erosion during a single severe flood or after many years of slow channel migration.
 While the areas of the FEH zones often overlap with areas mapped within the 100-year floodplain on Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs), the FIRMs only show areas that are likely to be inundated by floodwaters that overtop the riverbanks during a severe flood.
 However, much flood-related property damage and injuries is the result of bank erosion that can undermine roads, bridges, building foundations and other infrastructure.
 Consequently, FEH zones are sometimes outside of the 100-year floodplain shown on FIRMs.
 FEH zones can be mapped using fluvial geomorphic assessment data as well as historic data on past flood events.
-Both the FIRMs and FEH maps should be used in concert to understand and avoid both inundation and erosion hazards, respectively.12
+Both the FIRMs and FEH maps should be used in concert to understand and avoid both inundation and erosion hazards.

 Franklin County has several major rivers and numerous tributaries which are susceptible to flood events.
 The major rivers in the region include the Connecticut, the Deerfield, and the Millers.
-Some of the tributaries to these rivers which are prone to flooding include the Green River and the Sawmill River.
-Flooding poses a significant threat to life and public health and can cause severe property damage.
-Table 3-1 shows occurrences of flooding in Franklin County since 1993 and Table 3-2 shows occurrences of flooding specific to Orange, both taken from NOAA data.
+The graph below shows the four highest recorded peak flooding events on the Millers River at Erving, MA.
+This gage is located downstream of Orange.